rcghpge/pymo/README.md

 ---
 > [!NOTE]
-> - Work in Progress - Proof of Concept
+> - Work in progress - proof of concept
 > - Currently running on Mojo v25.1.0, Magic v0.7.0
 ---